-When Route 66 began, it’s purpose was to connect the small towns between Chicago and the Pacific Coast and at that time, many of the Los Angeles suburbs were small towns, filled with mom and pop diners, motels, roadside fruit stands, and curio shops.
+When Route 66 began, its purpose was to connect the small towns between Chicago and the Pacific Coast, and at that time, many of the Los Angeles suburbs were small towns, filled with mom and pop diners, motels, roadside fruit stands, and curio shops.

-But in the rush to California, for which Route 66 was partially responsible, the area boomed as travelers escaped the dust bowls of the Midwest, attracted to the climate and opportunities that the Golden State provided.
+But in a rush to California, for which Route 66 was partially responsible, the area boomed as travelers escaped the dust bowls of the Midwest, attracted to the climate and opportunities that the Golden State provided.

-If continuing the original route towards Pasadena through the suburbs of Fontana, Rancho Cucamonga, Azusa, Monrovia and more, there are several remaining vintage icons, if you know where to look between the strip malls and fast food restaurants.
+If continuing the original route towards Pasadena through the suburbs of Fontana, Rancho Cucamonga, Azusa, Monrovia, and more, there are several remaining vintage icons if you know where to look between the strip malls and fast-food restaurants.

 As you begin your trek along the old route, you’ll first come to the San Bernardino of suburb Rialto that was once known for its many lemon groves.
-At the city’s edge is the infamous Wigwam Motel, that used to rent its rooms by the hour with a sign displaying “Do It In a Teepee.”
-Serving Route 66 travelers since 1947, these teepee style cottages have recently gone through a total makeover, including improvements to both the buildings’ interior and exterior as well as the motel’s landscape.
+At the city’s edge is the infamous Wigwam Motel, which used to rent its rooms by the hour with a sign displaying “Do It In a Teepee.”
+Serving Route 66 travelers since 1947, these teepee-style cottages have recently gone through a total makeover, including improvements to both the buildings’ interior and exterior as well as the motel’s landscape.
 The Wigwam Motel is located at 2728 W. Foothill Boulevard.

 Continuing along, you will soon reach the suburb of Fontana that presents a couple of vintage roadside peeks.
 At the southwest corner of Foothill Boulevard and Sultana Avenue sits a classic Italian restaurant called Bono’s.
-Unfortunately, as of this writing, Bono’s is closed and the building is for rent.
+Unfortunately, as of this writing, Bono’s is closed, and the building is for rent.
 Right next to it, however, you can see the last of many orange juice stands that once dotted all of California’s Route 66.

 Soon you will arrive at Upland, which features the vintage Buffalo Inn where buffalo burgers have been served since 1929.
 Here, in this frontier saloon atmosphere, you can enjoy a burger and brew in a laidback atmosphere before continuing your journey westward.
 The Buffalo Inn is located at 1814 W. Buffalo Boulevard.